 The Field Experience phase of RE@L STEM Investigations next focuses on extending the learning from the classroom to the “field.”
 Here students can apply their classroom learning, gather data, make inferences and create presentations used in the third phase of RE@L-world change.

 Students use the tools provided by RE@L’s Instant Portal to gather data: print-based documents, mobile devices graphics, as well as our powerful Geographic Information System (GIS) to authenticate their data collection.
 These tools, used in business and industry, allow students to experience real world applications (click the link to see RE@L STEM: Water Quality).

 RE@L believes one of the key tenets of STEM is that K-12 students must be exposed to the broad requirements of new 21st century careers.

 “CYBERTEAMS WILL CHANGE THE WORLD!
-RE@L WILL LEAD THE WAY!”
+AND RE@L WILL LEAD THE WAY!”

 Click Comments to contact RE@L